armandocv/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 ## Deployment Validation

 To verify a successful deployment of this guidance, open [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console, and verify the status of the stack infrastructure stack is `CREATE_COMPLETE`.
 For example, if your `WORKLOAD_NAME` parameter is `Ada`, CloudFormation will reflect that the `Ada-Toolchain` stack has a `CREATE_COMPLETE` status.

+>__NOTE:__ If upgrading from a previous version of this guidance, the OpenSearch cluster configuration has changed (removed dedicated master nodes).
+You will need to delete the existing QA/PROD stacks before redeploying.
+See the [Cleanup](#cleanup) section for instructions.

 ## Running the Guidance